dstegelman/django-mail-queue/docs/source/installation.rst

 Quick Start Guide
 =================

+As of 2.0 Django Mail Queue is now Python 3 compatable!

 Requirements
 ------------

 Django Mail Queue requires::

+    python 2.7 or greater
     south
-    django 1.3 or greater
+    django 1.4 or greater

-Django Mail Queue is tested against Python 2.6, 2.7 and Django 1.3, 1.4, and 1.5.
+Django Mail Queue is tested against Python 2.7, 3.3 and Django 1.4, and 1.5.

 Installation
 ------------